 Ireland and its beaches

 Maybe what we found was a home from home, in a way.
-Certainly, as folk steeped in Scotland tourism industry, we spent three days starting sentences with ‘Doesn’t this remind you of…’ Perhaps the two Celtic nations actually share more than I’m implying here.
+Certainly, as folk steeped in Scotland tourism industry, we spent our days in Ireland starting sentences with ‘Doesn’t this remind you of…’ Perhaps the two Celtic nations actually share more than I’m implying here.

 (Some would argue though that it is almost at that stage.
 I mean, the Cliffs of Moher in Ireland seem to get an awful lot of people!)